shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/turn-debug-logging-on.md

 Then, launch the Desktop through your terminal.

-{% include info title="Note" content="Once you close {% include product %} Desktop and your terminal, debug logging is no longer turned on." %}
+{% include info title="Note" content="Once you close shotgun Desktop and your terminal, debug logging is no longer turned on." %}